Kisara-k/auto-lecture/outputs/00 00 Introduction.md

-If you'd like, I can also prepare summaries of specific sections or create diagrams to visualize concepts!
+If you'd like, I can also prepare summaries of specific sections or include diagrams and examples for further clarity!